 An eleven-year-old Jordan Catalano is down by the river, messing around on his bike under the shade of the trees.
 He pops a wheelie, jumps a small mound of dirt, grabs at a low hanging branch as he passes by.

-Through a path through the trees and brush comes another cyclist.
+Down a path through the trees and brush comes another cyclist.
 Also eleven, this rider takes her time down the trail, riding first up one bank then the other.
 Standing as she pedals, her white sundress flutters behind her, while her long flaxen hair blows loosely about her face.
 From the corner of his eye Jordan notices her, but keeps riding.

 Shelly, slow to smile, and ever watchful with her large green eyes, crosses his course, "Hey."